Microcredentials in Neuroscience

 Format

-Part 1: Survey Class
+Part 1: Survey

-Students will be introduced to the overall topic the month before and then choose a subtopic to study more in-depth on their own in preparation for the next class.
+Students will survey 3-6 broad topics (see below) within neuroscience and psychology, as per their learning gaps and interests.
+The topics are chosen with the purpose to provide students with a good overview of important concepts in neuroscience and psychology and for the students to feel confident in their new credentials.
+During this part students will be expected to review the curated content (e.g., scientific articles, books, lectures), which may be distributed by the professor.
+Students will choose a subtopic to study more in-depth on their own in preparation for the next session.
 Students will be directed to specific resources and use a set of guiding questions and have one month to learn about their topic.
-They will return after a month and present on their topics to the rest of the class.
+They will return after a month and informally present their learning to their professor.

 Part 2: Independent Projects